MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/monitor-database-deadlocks.md

 The next the a client session is established with the database, a session for monitoring the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] database appears under  **Management**, **Extended Events**.

-#### Store deadlock events to file
+#### Configure where to store deadlock events

-If your setup has a high volume of database traffic, you might have to change the destination that SQL Server writes deadlock events to.
-By default SQL Server uses an in-memory data structure called a *ring buffer* target, which has size limitation of 5MB.
-If you have to store more data than that, then you can write the deadlock events to a file instead.
-This requires that you do the following:
+By default, SQL Server uses an in-memory data structure called a *ring_buffer target* to store deadlock events.
+When the [!INCLUDE[server](../developer/includes/server.md)] is notified about the deadlock, it reads data from the target ring_buffer target.
+You have the option to also store the events to a file on the SQL Server, called an *event_file target*, and configure the [!INCLUDE[server](../developer/includes/server.md)] to read from this file instead of the ring_buffer target.
+An important difference between the ring_buffer target and event_file target is that the ring_buffer target has a storage size limitation of 5MB, while the event_file target provides a much greater storage capacity.
+Using the event_file target can eliminate potential overloads in high volume situations.
+So, if your setup has a high volume of database traffic, you might have to change the SQL Server to write deadlock events to an event_file target as described the the steps that follow.
+If you want to use the default ring_buffer target, then no further action is required.

 1. Modify the deadlock monitoring session to use a file-based target (known as an *event_file target*).